With subject matter-intensive projects like eLearning and training translation, developing an ongoing partnership can really pay off

 Not all translations are equal- a partner will assign linguists who understand your unique ‘voice’

 Having one eLearning translation service managing one client course and another managing a related one is likely to create problems with delivering a consistent ‘voice’ that reflects your company’s style and branding.
 Translators don’t just do word for word translations- they localize to make those translations understandable to different cultures while maintaining the intent of the course content.
 These kinds of decisions are driven by experience, both as a member of that culture and with your product and learning style.
 With a partner model you can be sure that you consistently work with translators who are familiar with your projects and tools.

 Working together over time means aligned workflows and improved efficiencies

-A language service partner becomes a strategic resource for planning rollouts in multiple languages
+An eLearning translation service partner becomes a strategic resource for planning rollouts in multiple languages

 Rolling out a training program across multiple languages, with training managers around the world, or within a large multinational company, requires a strategic approach to planning that process.
 Your language partner should be a participant in that process.
 They can provide practical insights into timelines, specialized vendor sourcing, potential roadblocks, and more, that can derail a complex rollout.
-Working together over time helps them understand the culture of your company and the priorities of you customers, clients and end-users.
+Working together over time helps them understand the culture of your company and the priorities of you customers, clients, and end-users.